misol1/cmdgfx/README.md

 drawmode: 0=affine texture mapping if texture available, else flat shading, 1=flat shaded with z-sourced lighting, 3=goraud shaded z-sourced lighting, 3=wireframe lines, 4=forced flat shading, 5=perspective correct texture mapping if texture available, else flat shading, 6=affine char/perspective color texture

-drawoption: For mode 0,5,6 with texture, drawoption is transpchar(for gxy/txt) and transpcol(for pcx); set to -1 if no transparency wanted.
+drawoption: In hexadecimal!
+For mode 0,5,6 with texture, drawoption is transpchar(for gxy/txt) and transpcol(for pcx); set to -1 if no transparency wanted.
 For mode 0,5,6 without texture and mode 4, drawoption is bitwise operator (see ipoly for values).
 For mode 1 and 2, set to 0 for static and 1 for even light distribution (L flag to set light range).
-For mode 1, a bitwise operator can also be set in the high byte of drawoption.
+For mode 1, a bitwise operator can also be set in the high nibble (bitop*16) of drawoption.

 [,tex_offset,tey_offset,tex_scale,tey_scale]: optional parameters used to set/scroll texture offset.
 Since calculating floating point in Batch is hard, the values are integers, where 0 is 0 and 100000 is 1.
 The scale is used to determine how much of the texture is seen at once, e.g a value of 33000 would show 1/3 of the texture in the given dimension, and 200000 would show it double.